jank-lang/jank/book/src/reference/error/lex/expecting-whitespace.md

 # lex/expecting-whitespace
-Expecting whitespace after the last token.

-## Additional explanation
-This happens when two forms that must be separated are written back-to-back without whitespace.
+This happens when two forms that must be separated are written back to back without whitespace.

 ## Mitigations
-Add a space or newline between the two forms, or rewrite them as a single valid token.
+Add a space or newline between the two forms.
+If they are meant to be one token, rewrite them as a single valid token.